raielin/html_practice_questions/test.md

 ### 6. Create a list without numbers

-### 7. Make this image 400 pixels wide without changing the height/width ratio using css
+### 7. Make this image 400 pixels wide keeping the pixel ratio the same.
+I.E. a 200px wide by 400 px tall will turn to 400px wide by 800px tall (css has a short cut for this )
 ```
 <img src="http://www.maplewiki.net/images/c/c7/Monster_Giant_Tomato.png" alt="Tomato Monster">
 ```